When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Introduction to MARA(s)

 Primary stakeholders classify their problem as either ``satisfying" or ``not satisfying" each problem-feature individually.
-In some settings it may be more appropriate to relax the binary classification, which is discussed in detail in section \ref{subsec:continuous_features}.
-If a problem satisfies the MARA problem-features then the problem is suitable for outcome-reasoning -- that is, the powerful form of reasoning that is the foundation for the CTF.
-If the problem fails to satisfy even one of the features then the problem requires a more complex form of reasoning to justify the algorithm's deployment -- i.e., model-reasoning (discussed in detail in \ref{subsec:intuition}).
-In section \ref{subsec:stakeholders}, we extend the MARA acronym to MARA(s) to emphasize the importance of stakeholder composition in deployment.
-Our framework name, MARA(s), derives its name from the extended acronym.
+In some settings it may be more appropriate to relax the binary classification, which is discussed in detail the ``moving from binary features to continuous features'' subsection.
+If a problem satisfies the MARA problem-features then the problem is suitable for outcome-reasoning.
+If the problem fails to satisfy even one of the features then the problem requires a more complex form of reasoning to justify the algorithm's deployment -- i.e., model-reasoning (discussed in detail in the ``model- and outcome-reasoning'' subsection).

-Two dynamics contribute to this framework.
-First, MARA(s) extends the CTF to ``live" problems, providing a principled foundation for assessing the generalizability and transportability of an algorithm into the real-world.
-Note that the curation process that goes into creating a problem for use in the traditional CTF -- i.e., abstracting data sets from their applied example, providing labeled outcomes of interest, and standardizing the task and performance metric -- ensures satisfying the MARA problem features.
-Algorithms that are developed in the CTF can be successfully applied to problems in the real world that similarly satisfy the MARA problem-features.
-However, these algorithms may be unsuitable for deployment in problems that do not satisfy the problem-features.
-MARA(s) provides language to clarify a problem's features and facilitate debate among stakeholders about the suitability of an algorithm.
+We arrive at MARA(s) by examining the features of the CTF and modifying those features to be appropriate to ``live" problems, providing a principled foundation for assessing the generalizability and transportability of an algorithm into the real-world.
+That is, if an algorithm was developed using the CTF then MARA(s) provides a way of identifying real-world prediction problems that resemble a CTF setting.
+MARA(s) provides language to clarify a problem's features and facilitate debate among stakeholders about the suitability of using outcome-reasoning to evaluate the performance of an algorithm.

-The second, and most fundamental, dynamic is that MARA(s) starts with the stakeholders.
+We also emphasize that MARA(s) explicitly starts with the stakeholders.
 Starting with stakeholders has two major implications: (a) the focus of this assessment is based on understanding the problem itself rather than the algorithm, and (b) a different set of stakeholders can yield a very different conclusion about the appropriateness of a black box algorithm (see the recidivism example below for how this works).
+This emphasis on stakeholders has more in common with model-reasoning --where one of the first steps is to ``describe a model''-- and less with Leo Breiman's take on algorithmic culture-- that data analysts concede the complexity of the data generating function and instead think about the properties of the algorithm \cite{Breiman2001-ft}.
+Breiman's line of thinking has led to excising stakeholders (e.g., experts, laypeople) from the process, and an increased emphasis on the technical aspects of the algorithm and its performance.